 Hairdryers, hair straighteners and bathrobes are all provided, and there’s a free wash and fold laundry service, if you want to pack light on clothes, too.

 In the corridor beside your room, you’ll find a freezer in the wall space filled with ice cubes to go with your pre-mix negronis.
-Medium Accessible rooms are adapted for wheelchair users and a lift means you can access all floors of the hotel.

 Welcome, although there are time restrictions around when little Smiths can be in the lounges or pool.
 Medium rooms will take an extra bed and babysitting can be arranged.